Dihong Gong University of Florida

 Computer Vision Dihong Gong, Zhifeng Li (supervisor)

-Research Assistant at Shenzhen Institutes of Advanced Technology, Chiese Academy of Science
+Research Assistant at Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences

 Research topics include face recognition (cross-modality, age-invariant, video-based), and image-based human age estimation.
 It involves the development and application of many important machine learning concepts including: adaptive feature extraction, subspace learning, kernel methods, ensemble methods, Gaussian Process, variational inference, graphical models, deep learning, etc.

-Google Internship (Mountain View) Dihong Gong, Na Tang (supervisor)
+Google Internship (Mountain View, US) Dihong Gong, Na Tang (supervisor)

 Tech Intern at Google Search